 CVYC is proud of its role in the boating community and in the Comox Valley.

-We contribute to various charitable and environmental causes:
+c) We contribute to various charitable and environmental causes by:

 ii.
-We donate annually to the BC Marine Parks Forever Society
+Donating funds annually to the BC Marine Parks Forever Society

 iii.
-We donate annually to Royal Canadian Marine Search and Rescue
+Donating funds annually to Royal Canadian Marine Search and Rescue